Reviews You Can Rely On

 Regarding adjustability, the Osprey Talon 22 and the Osprey Stratos 34 are the easiest and most adjustable options among the packs tested.
 You can effortlessly un-velcro the back panel, move it up or down to adjust the shoulder straps' position, and reattach it, allowing them to fit most individuals.
 Packs like the REI Co-op Traverse 32 come in various sizes, which is great if you fit one of those sizes but can be a significant issue if you don't.
 Therefore, it is crucial to measure your torso accurately before purchasing.

-The REI Traverse 32 is easily the most supportive for carrying heavy loads.
+The REI Trail 25 is a more modest option from REI that offers excellent comfort thanks to a well-padded back and a flexible support system.
 The ultralight REI Co-op Flash 22 is minimalist but carries moderate loads stably due to its thoughtfully padded shoulder straps.

-Ventilation is a crucial aspect of comfort.
+Breathability is a crucial aspect of comfort.
 We appreciate packs that allow airflow across our backs to let sweat evaporate and keep us comfortable in hot and cold environments.
-The Osprey Stratos 34 has the most sophisticated, structured back panels.
-This pack is designed to improve airflow, making hiking more comfortable in warm weather.
+The Osprey Stratos 34 offers one of the most sophisticated back panels we've ever seen, keeping our backs inches away from the pack itself, allowing for excellent ventilation.
+While the Stratos has poor mobility, Osprey proved one can have both support and breathability.
 After comparing dozens of options over the years, we can confidently say suspended mesh panels lead to significantly less sweatiness at the end of the day.

 Versatility

 A day hiking-specific pack tends to be more versatile than a snow-sports or climbing-specific backpack.
 It can often be used for travel, summiting mountains, or carrying your laptop to your favorite coffee shop.
-Many of these models don't have a laptop sleeve, but we still enjoyed using them for commuting to work.
-If your focus is on traveling for work, consider checking out the best laptop backpacks we tested – though it is important to note that many of these are generally not intended for hiking.
-For a contender almost equally optimized for hiking and carrying around town, including a laptop, the Osprey Daylite Plus and Black Diamond Distance 15 are worth your consideration.
-Both packs can easily carry office supplies like pens and a notebook and transition seamlessly to carrying your poles and the ten essentials on a hike.
+Many of these models don't have a laptop sleeve, besides the Osprey Daylite Plus, but we still enjoyed using them for commuting to work, especially the REI Co-Op Trail 25.
+The Decathlon Quechua MH100 also stood out as an excellent hybrid commuter-hiker option.
+If your focus is on traveling for work, consider checking out the best laptop backpacks we tested – though it is important to note that many packs found in that review are less likely to do well on hikes.

-The Osprey Talon 22 performed best for the most athletic activities, easily transitioning between biking, hiking, travel, commuting, peak bagging, and mountain biking.
-The REI Flash 18 is simple, but the main open compartment can accommodate many different items.
-This pack works well for urban applications, such as a daily gym bag or purse replacement, while also serving as an excellent stuff sack to have with you on overnight trips for summit bids and day outings.
+The Osprey Talon 22 performed very well for a myriad of activities, including hiking, traveling, commuting, peak bagging, and mountain biking.
+The REI Co-Op Flash 22 is simple, but the main open compartment can accommodate many different items.
+This pack works well for urban applications, such as a daily gym bag, while also serving as an excellent daytrip bag to have with you on overnight trips for summit bids and day outings away from camp.

 daypack - the rei traverse 32 is versatile for a variety of uses, with plenty...